mad-lab/transit/src/pytransit/doc/source/tpp.rst

 The main fields to fill out in the GUI are...

--  bwa executable - you'll have to find the path to where the executable is installed
+-  **Reference genome** - This is the sequence in Fasta format against which the reads will be mapped.
+The reference genome may contain multiple contigs (hence a 'multi-fasta' file, with multiple headers starting with '>'), or in fact may include a comma-separated list of fasta files.

--  reference genome - this is the sequence in Fasta format against which the reads will be mapped
+- **Replicon ids** - If your genome sequence has only one contig (the usual case), you don't have to do anthing here (leave blank).
+If you have mutiple contigs (e.g. multiple chomosomes, or plasmids included, etc.), you can give them unqiue labels/ids as a comma-separated list.
+This will be used as filename suffixes for the output .wig files (a separate file with insertion counts at TA sites for each replicon).
+If you have many (anonymous) contigs, e.g. from a de novo assembly, you can enter 'auto' in this field, and it will generate numerical ids for filename suffixes, 1,2...n for however many contigs are in the file.

--  reads1 file - this should be the raw reads file (*untrimmed*) for read1 in `FASTQ <http://en.wikipedia.org/wiki/FASTQ_format>`__ or `FASTA <http://en.wikipedia.org/wiki/FASTA>`__ format, e.g.
+-  **Reads1 file** - This should be the raw reads file (*untrimmed*) for read1 in `FASTQ <http://en.wikipedia.org/wiki/FASTQ_format>`__ or `FASTA <http://en.wikipedia.org/wiki/FASTA>`__ format, e.g.
    DATASET\_NAME\_R1.fastq